keiwando/keiwando.github.io/evolution/faq/fitness/index.md

 title: What does "fitness" mean?
 ---

-In the context of evolutionary algorithms „fitness“ is a measurement for how well a single solution solves the given problem.
+In the context of evolutionary algorithms "fitness“ is a measurement for how well a single solution solves the given problem.
 Evolutionary algorithms aim to find a solution with the optimal fitness.

 Applying this to our simulator here, the fitness of each creature is a number that represents how well it was able to perform the selected task during its simulation run.
 You might be wondering why it‘s a percentage and what 100% fitness is based on.